bradhowes/ChorusKernel/README.md

 # ChorusKernel

 This is the code that generates a "chorus" effect for AUv3 audio units.
 Most of the DSP code is in C++ with the rest in Swift and Object-C++.
 Note that there is no user interface included in this package.
-There are five products contained in this package:
+There are four products contained in this package:

 * Kernel -- the C++ kernel code